httpwg/http2-spec/draft.md

 Ludin, Erik Nygren, Paul Hoffman, Adam Langley, Eric Rescorla and Richard Barnes for their feedback and suggestions.

-# Recent History and Background

-One of the design goals for SPDY {{I-D.mbelshe-httpbis-spdy}} was increasing the use of encryption on the Web, achieved by only supporting the protocol over a connection protected by TLS {{RFC5246}}.

-This was done, in part, because sensitive information -- including not only login credentials, but also personally identifying information (PII) and even patterns of access -- are increasingly prevalent on the Web, being evident in potentially every HTTP request made.

-Attacks such as FireSheep {{firesheep}} showed how easy it is to gather such information when it is sent in the clear, and incidents such as Google's collection of unencrypted data by its StreetView Cars {{streetview}} further illustrated the risks.

-In adopting SPDY as the basis of HTTP/2 {{I-D.ietf-httpbis-http2}}, the HTTPbis Working Group agreed not to make TLS mandatory to implement (MtI) or mandatory to use (MtU) in our charter, despite an IETF policy to prefer the "best security available" {{RFC3365}}.

-There were a variety of reasons for this, but most significantly, HTTP is used for much more than the traditional browsing case, and encryption is not needed for all of these uses.
-Making encryption MtU or MtI was seen as unlikely to succeed because of the wide deployment of HTTP URIs.

-However, since making that decision, there have been developments that have caused the Working Group to discuss these issues again:

-1. Active contributors to some browser implementations have stated that their products will not use HTTP/2 over unencrypted connections.
-If this eventuates, it will prevent wide deployment of the new protocol (i.e., it couldn't be used with those products for HTTP URIs; only HTTPS URIs).

-2. It has been reported that surveillance of HTTP traffic takes place on a broad scale {{xkeyscore}}.
-While the IETF does not take a formal, moral position on wiretapping, we do have a strongly held belief "that both commercial development of the Internet and adequate privacy for its users against illegal intrusion requires the wide availability of strong cryptographic technology"
-{{RFC2804}}.
-This requirement for privacy is further reinforced by {{RFC6973}}.

-As a result, we decided to revisit the issue of how encryption is used in HTTP/2 at IETF87.

 # Frequently Asked Questions